 Jamie Ware joined the Redlands College Board in 2006 and is currently serving as the Board Chairman.
 Following a career in the Australian Army, Jamie operates his own business locating underground services.
 Jamie is married to Kellee who has been a teacher at Redlands College for over 20 years.
 They are passionate about sharing the love of Christ and have been on Redlands College mission trips as well as co-leading the Redlands Community Church.
 Their love of scuba diving has taken them to many places both in Australia and overseas.

-Ben Bridges (B.InfoTech) joined the Redlands College Board in 2009.
+Ben Bridges (B.InfoTech) joined the Redlands College Board in 2009 and is currently serving as the Board Deputy Chair.
 He has worked in the information technology field since 2003 for both the public and private sectors.
 Ben, a past student of Redlands College, is married to Kay and they have 3 children.
 Their eldest child is now a student at the College.
 Their family worships with the Holland Park Church of Christ.

 David O’Dell (MBA, B. BusMgmt) joined the Redlands College Board in 2009.
-He is currently serving as Deputy Chairman.
-He is the South Queensland Manager for a manufacturing/hire company with overall responsibility for Profit & Loss in the region.
-David and his wife Rachel have one son and worship with the Holland Park Church of Christ.
+He is a division General Manager for a manufacturing / construction company with overall responsibility for Profit & Loss on the East Coast.
+David and his wife Rachel have a son and daughter and are members at Holland Park Church of Christ.
 David has strong relationships with current and past staff and students of the College.